 “Fare better?
 We were defeated and chased away by nothing more than men.
-Now we return to a realm swarming with rampaging brutes and unthinking undead,” said Ottaviano.
+Now we return to a realm swarming with rampaging brutes and foul undead,” said Ottaviano.
 “Yet you think it might go better for us this time?”

 “I said I hoped so,” countered Baccio.
 “Besides, Razger Boulderguts and the vampire duchess were already busy enough when we were here before.”

 “Oh yes, they were busy – in the distant north, far away from us.
-Since then Boulderguts has stomped his way into the very heart of Tilea, and there’s nothing I know of to stop the undead following on behind.”
+Since then, Boulderguts has stomped his way into the very heart of Tilea, and there’s nothing I know of to stop the undead following on behind.”

 Baccio sniffed.
 “Good job we’re here then, eh?”

 Ottaviano gave his companion a despairing look.
 “You think we could stop them?
 Fortebracchio’s Compagnia was utterly defeated in nothing more than a petty war between tyrants – the same old same old for Tilea.
 Since then, however, the apparently unstoppable army of Pavona has been humbled by a double army of Ogres, the Duke’s rich realm ransacked and razed while the holy Morrite army of Remas, despite being bolstered by the famed Sons of the Desert, has been torn to pieces by unliving armies of the northern vampires.
-Mazallini’s Compagnia ain’t that much stronger than Fortebracchio’s was, yet you think it can take on the sort of armies that can bring Pavona and Remas to their knees?”
+Mazallini’s Compagnia ain’t that much stronger than Fortebracchio’s was, yet you think we can take on the sort of armies that can bring both Pavona and Remas to their knees?”